 Since I’ve started my adventure in Thailand, I’ve learned that there is a very distinct difference from those that are traveling and those that are working.

 When I first began, I thought you could be both.
 In the back of my mind, I thought I’d be able to join my friends and travel on a whim to anywhere I want.
-While there is some truth to that being possible, it’s the exception rather than the rule.
+While there’s some truth to that being possible, it’s the exception rather than the rule.

-If there were ever a location independent job in the world, I’d have to think graphic design would be it.
+If there were ever a perfect digital nomad job in the world, I’d have to think graphic design would be it.
 When I tried to explain the concept of working remotely, she didn’t get it.
 I mean it wasn’t even in her realm of consciousness to be able to live abroad and work at the same time.